-Prudential's Commitment to Corporate Governance and Sustainability Recognised at HKICPA Awards
+Prudential's Commitment to Corporate Governance and Sustainability Recognised at HKICPA Awards b.
+Meeting the changing needs of our customers

-The Hong Kong Institute of Certified Public Accountants (HKICPA) Best Corporate Governance and ESG Awards are Hong Kong's most established awards recognising excellence in corporate governance and sustainability.
-Introduced in 2000, the HKICPA Awards have expanded over two decades to include a dedicated category recognising ESG performance in 2011.
-They evaluate how organisations integrate corporate governance and ESG into their values, strategies, and operations, with criteria such as transparency, board independence, stakeholder engagement, and ESG reporting.
+The Hona Kona Institute of Certified Public Accountants (HKICPA) Best Corporate Governance and ESG Awards are Hona Kona's most established awards recognising excellence in corporate governance and sustainability.
+Introduced in 2000, the HKICPA